Easy Peach Crumble Recipe

 A serving of peach crumble

 When fresh peaches are in season, I always tend to have a glut in my pantry – and I’m always trying to find new ways to use them.
-Like other soft fruit, they lose their freshness and taste quickly.
+Like other soft fruits, they lose their freshness and taste quickly.
 So the more varied ways I can put them into dishes, the less fruit I waste.

 This peach crumble recipe is quick and easy; perfect for a last-minute dessert with friends or something sweet to enjoy on a summer’s day.
 With just three steps, it’s easily adapted and added to – so you can customize it however you like!